wickyakloe/Online-Cookbook/README.md

 sudo pip3 install virtualenv
 ```

+3.Clone this repository and put the contents in your virtualenv

-3.Create a python virtualenv and activate it
+4.Create a python virtualenv and activate it

 ```bash
 #Replace online-cookbook with your directory name